-This is our published information (October 2017) about our school and the ways in which we work to eliminate differences of outcome for groups with protected characteristics.
+This is our published information (September 2021) about our school and the ways in which we work to eliminate differences of outcome for groups with protected characteristics.
 It includes information about the work we do to promote equality and challenge discrimination.

 The school has data on its composition broken down by year group, ethnicity and gender and by proficiency in English.
-This is available on request.
+This is available on request

-The school is an average size, recently converted primary school in the centre of Alnwick, in a semi-rural setting in north Northumberland.
-The strategic plan outlines our ambitions for the children, community and our vision for learning.
+The school is an average sized primary school in the centre of Alnwick, in a semi-rural setting in north Northumberland.
+We have a strategic plan which outlines our ambitions for the children, community and our vision for learning.